“For the LORD gives wisdom; from his mouth come knowledge and understanding. “

 The Importance of Continuing Your Education

-As educators, we are looking forward to the start of summer and rightly so!
+As educators, we are looking forward to the start of summer, and rightly so!
 You have earned it!
-For some of us the start of summer might mean relaxing by the pool, going on vacations, or starting up a summer job.
+For some of us, the start of summer might mean relaxing by the pool, going on vacations, or starting up a summer job.
 Others of us are looking to use this time to start working on furthering our education toward a master’s degree.
-There are many benefits to furthering our education including increased salary, license renewal, and become a specialist in a certain area of education.
+There are many benefits to furthering our education including increased salary, license renewal, and becoming a specialist in a certain area of education.
 Even though there are many benefits, it might be beneficial to wait on starting up school again.